 Exterior elevations:These are the sides of the building viewed looking straight at them (see below).
 These can be a little deceptive, since everything appears as a single, flat plane, with no clues as to depth.
 So, for example, a sloped roof viewed from the side looks like a flat vertical rectangle – not what you would actually see in a 3D world.
 Two walls or objects, offset by 10 ft. appear in the same plane.
 Exterior elevations give you a pretty good idea of what the house will look like on each side, but 3D perspective drawings provide a much more realistic view.

 Sections: These drawings show what you would see if you cut a slice through the building, revealing the inside of walls, floors, foundations, and other elements.
 Most common are elevation sections, cut vertically through the walls and floors.
 The location of the slice (the cutting plane) is usually indicated on the floor plan with a number and letter label in a small circle.
-Sections are especially useful for carpenters trying to see how the framing and other elements fit together (at left).
+Sections are especially useful for carpenters trying to see how the foundation, faming, insulation and other elements fit together (below).

-Details: These are drawings of specific elements where the designer wants to provide more detailed information than can be seen in the larger drawings of the entire house.
-A larger scale may be used.
+Details: These are blown-up drawings of specific elements where the designer wants to provide more detailed information.
+A larger scale is often be used.
 Details are often section drawings of the foundation, exterior walls, windows, stairs, framing, or other construction elements.
-Where section drawings are cut through is usually indicated on the floor plans and may be marked “TYP” to indicate that the detail is typical — repeated at similar places throughout the plan (below).
+The location of a detail is usually indicated on the floor plans and may be marked “TYP” to indicate that the detail is typical — repeated at similar places throughout the plan (below).